LinkedInLearning/performance-spring-3158745/CHALLENGE-JVM.md

 ## Instructions

-Your JVM performance challenge has two parts.
+This JVM performance challenge has two parts.

 **Part 1**